Brightenings AnD Polarity Inversion Tracking (BADPIT) method for studying solar active region evolution before major solar flares: Introduction

 Many properties of solar active regions have been deemed important in describing the pre-flare state of flaring regions, in par with significant progress in predicting major solar flares in the Solar Dynamics Observatory (SDO) era \cite[see, for more details,][]{Georgoulis2024}.
 The SDO mission has provided continuous observations of the solar atmosphere through the Atmospheric Imaging Assembly (AIA; \citealt{Lemen2012}) and of the photospheric magnetic field through the Helioseismic and Magnetic Imager (HMI; \citealt{Scherrer2012}).

 Most studies aiming to identify signatures of imminent flaring in ARs rely on the evolution of magnetic fields \citep[see e.g.][ and references therein]{Canfield1975, LekaBarnes2003, Florios2018, Korsos2019, Korsos2024, Soos2022,Kontogiannis2023}.
-In particular, strong and sheared polarity inversion lines (PILs) have been statistically linked to flares and coronal mass ejections (CMEs) \citep[see, e.g.][ and references therein]{Mikic1994, Jacobs2006, Sterling2004,schrijver_characteristic_2007, Threlfall2018, Kontogiannis2018, Ji2023}.
+In particular, strong and sheared polarity inversion lines (PILs) have been statistically linked to flares and coronal mass ejections (CMEs) \citep[see, e.g.][ and references therein]{Mikic1994, Jacobs2006, Sterling2004,schrijver_characteristic_2007, Threlfall2018, Kontogiannis2018, Ji2023, biswal_2024}.
 The PIL is a key region for the storage and release of magnetic free energy.
 Strong-field, highly sheared, and extended PILs are closely associated with resistive (i.e., via magnetic reconnection) formation of magnetic flux ropes that will subsequently erupt \citep[see, for example][]{Green2018, patsourakos_decoding_2020}.
-The build-up of magnetic shear and electric currents along the PIL makes it a favourable site for magnetic reconnection, which is a fundamental driver of eruptive activity \citep{Priest2014,Temmer2021}.
+The build-up of magnetic shear and electric currents along the PIL makes it a favourable site for magnetic reconnection \citep{Priest2014,Temmer2021}, and two dominant mechanisms have been suggested as fundamental drivers of eruptive activity: magnetic reconnection and ideal magnetohydrodynamic instabilities \citep{Green2018, zhong_2023}.